-1. At the Constitutional Convention in 1787 some delegates thought the common people weren’t intelligent enough to make good choices for president and would be too easily swayed by a conniving demagogue.
-(Some people today feel the same way about the average voter.)
+1. At the Constitutional Convention in 1787 some delegates thought the common people weren’t intelligent enough or educated enough to make good choices for president and would be too easily swayed by a conniving demagogue.
+(Some people feel the same way today.)

-2. But there was a much bigger problem: the poor transportation and communication in 1787 was a bigger problem.
-Most thought the people wouldn’t be knowledgeable enough of presidential candidates outside of their own state to evaluate them effectively.
+2. But there was a much bigger problem: the poor transportation and communication in 1787.
+Most at the convention thought the people wouldn’t be informed or knowledgeable enough of presidential candidates outside of their own state to evaluate them effectively.

 In 1787 George Washington went to the Constitutional Convention in Philadelphia from his home in Virginia by horse drawn carriage.
 The 150 miles took five days.
 That’s not 30 miles an hour, that’s 30 miles a day.
-Imagine how long it would take to travel the 1100 miles from Portland, Maine to Savannah, Georgia to learn about a potential presidential candidate from the other state.
+Imagine how long it would take in 1787 to travel the 1100 miles from Portland, Maine to Savannah, Georgia to learn about a potential presidential candidate from the other state.
 And this was in a time when many voters had never been out of their home state in their entire lives.
 (Source needed)

-The “Mass Media” were 2-4 page weekly newspapers, available only in the larger cities and towns, that could be distributed only as fast as a horse or a sailing ship could travel.
+The “Mass Media” were 2-4 page weekly newspapers available only in the larger cities and towns that could be distributed only as fast as a horse or a sailing ship could travel.
 And 10% of the people in the Northern states were illiterate and 30% in the Southern states.
+(Source needed)

-3. There was another problem with direct popular vote for president: slavery.
+3. There was another big problem with direct popular vote for president: slavery.
 About 30% of the population in the Southern states were slaves and of course couldn’t vote.
-This meant that Northern states would have more voters to vote for their different interests than Southern states.
+This meant that Northern states would have more voters to vote for their own interests than Southern states.

 Popular vote for president was voted down 9 states to 1!
 (Of the 9 no votes 5 were from Southern slave states, three from small (non slave) states and one large state, Massachusetts.)

 5. The wealthy, well educated and well travelled “elites”, most of the delegates at the convention, liked the Electoral College because it prevented the “ignorant poor” from electing a president that favored “Leveling Laws” that redistributed wealth from the “elites” to the poorer “average citizens“ (18th Century version of socialism)